Thomas Becket: Assassination

-In June 1170, Roger de Pont L'Évêque, Archbishop of York, was at York with Gilbert Foliot, Bishop of London, and Josceline de Bohon, Bishop of Salisbury, to crown the heir apparent, Henry the Young King.
-This breached Canterbury's privilege of coronation and in November 1170 Becket excommunicated all three.
+On 14 June 1170 Roger de Pont L'Évêque, Archbishop of York, was at Westminster Abbey with Gilbert Foliot, Bishop of London, and Josceline de Bohon, Bishop of Salisbury, to crown the heir apparent, Henry the Young King.
+This breached Canterbury's privilege of coronation, and in November 1170 Becket excommunicated all three.

-On hearing reports of Becket's actions, Henry is said to have uttered words interpreted by his men as wishing Becket killed.
-The exact wording is in doubt and several versions were reported.
-The most commonly quoted, as invented in 1740 and handed down by oral tradition, is "Will no one rid me of this turbulent priest?", but according to historian Simon Schama this is incorrect: he accepts the account of the contemporary biographer Edward Grim, writing in Latin, who gives, "What miserable drones and traitors have I nourished and brought up in my household, who let their lord be treated with such shameful contempt by a low-born cleric?"
+On hearing reports of Becket's actions, Henry II is said to have uttered words interpreted by his men as wishing Becket killed.
+The exact wording is in doubt, and several versions were reported.
+The most commonly quoted, as invented in 1740 and handed down by oral tradition, is "Will no one rid me of this turbulent priest?", but according to historian Simon Schama this is incorrect: he accepts the account of the contemporary biographer Grim, writing in Latin, who gives, "What miserable drones and traitors have I nourished and brought up in my household, who let their lord be treated with such shameful contempt by a low-born cleric?"
 Many other variants have found their way into popular culture.

 Regardless of what Henry said, it was interpreted as a royal command.
-Four knights, Reginald FitzUrse, Hugh de Morville, William de Tracy and Richard le Breton, set out to confront the Archbishop of Canterbury.
-On 29 December 1170, they arrived at Canterbury.
-According to accounts by the monk Gervase of Canterbury and eyewitness Edward Grim, the knights placed their weapons under a tree outside the cathedral and hid their armour under cloaks before entering to challenge Becket.
+Four knights—Reginald FitzUrse, Hugh de Morville, William de Tracy and Richard le Breton—set out to confront Becket.
+On 29 December 1170 they arrived at Canterbury.
+According to accounts by the monk Gervase of Canterbury and eyewitness Grim, the knights placed their weapons under a tree outside the cathedral and hid their armour under cloaks before entering to challenge Becket.
 The knights told Becket he was to go to Winchester to give an account of his actions, but Becket refused.
-Not until he refused their demands to submit to the king's will did they retrieve their weapons and rush back inside for the killing.
-Becket, meanwhile, proceeded to the main hall for vespers.
+When he refused their demands to submit to the king's will, they retrieved their weapons and rushed back inside.
+Becket, meanwhile, proceeded to the Cathedral for vespers.
 The other monks tried to bolt themselves in for safety, but Becket said to them, "It is not right to make a fortress out of the house of prayer!", ordering them to reopen the doors.

-The four knights, wielding drawn swords, ran into the room crying, "Where is Thomas Becket, traitor to the King and country?"
+The four knights, wielding drawn swords, ran into the room crying, "Where is Thomas Becket, traitor to the king and country?"
 They found Becket in a spot near a door to the monastic cloister, the stairs into the crypt, and the stairs leading up into the quire of the cathedral, where the monks were chanting vespers.
-On seeing them, Becket said, "I am no traitor and I am ready to die."
+On seeing them Becket said, "I am no traitor and I am ready to die."
 One knight grabbed him and tried to pull him outside, but Becket grabbed onto a pillar and bowed his head to make peace with God.

 Several contemporary accounts of what happened next exist; of particular note is that of Grim, who was wounded in the attack.
 This is part of his account: